Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/README.md

 ---
 ## Next Steps
-Check out these resources to continue your journey with Entando!
+Check out these resources to continue your journey with Villanova!

 * **Try a Tutorial:** Take advantage of the [Learning Paths](../../tutorials/), which organize a few of the most popular tutorials by user type.